Yumin-Wang/Red-Meat-Consumption---All-Cause-Mortality/README.md

-# Read Meat Consumption & All-Cause Mortality
+# Red Meat Consumption & All-Cause Mortality
 This is the code for paper "Application of specification curve analysis to nutritional epidemiology: Red meat and all-cause mortality"

 Open the "Code" folder you will find the following: